 - i.
 A student pilot shall not fly solo unless that student pilot holds a medical certificate, as required for the relevant license. - ii.
 Applicants for and holders of a private pilot license (PPL), or a balloon pilot license (BPL) shall hold at least a Class 2 medical certificate. - iii.
 Applicants for and holders of an SPL or a BPL involved in commercial or balloon flights shall hold at least a Class 2 medical certificate. - iv.
 If a night rating is added to a PPL the license holder shall be colour safe. - v.
-Applicants for and holders of a commercial pilot license (CPL), a multi-crew pilot license (MPL), or an airline transport pilot license (ATPL) shall hold a Class 1 medical certificate. - vi.
+Applicants for and holders of a commercial pilot license (CPL), a multi-crew pilot license (MPL), or an airline transport pilot license (ATPL) shall hold a Class 1 medical certificate.

+- vi.
 If an instrument rating is added to a PPL, the license holder shall undertake pure tone audiometry examinations in accordance with the periodicity and the standard required for Class 1 medical certificate holders. - vii.
 Applicants for and holders of an air traffic controller license, student air traffic controller license, or shall hold a Class 3 medical certificate. - viii.
-A license holder shall not at any time hold more than one medical certificate issued in accordance with this Chapter.
+A license holder shall not at any time hold more than one medical certificate issued in accordance with this Chapter. - ix.

-ix.
 A license holder shall not exercise the privileges of his/her license unless he/she holds a current medical assessment appropriate to the license.
 A Class 1 medical certificate shall include the privileges and validity of a Class 2 medical certificate.

-(2) Application for a medical certificate
+(2) Application and Declaration for a medical certificate

 - i.
 Applications for a medical certificate shall be made in a Hard Copy or electronic format established by the CAA. - ii.
-Applicants for a medical certificate shall provide the AeMC or AME as applicable, with: - A. proof of their identity; - B. a signed CAA Approved Declaration form: - of medical facts concerning their medical history; - as to whether they have previously undergone an examination for a medical certificate and, if so, by whom and with what result; - as to whether they have ever been assessed as unfit or had a medical certificate suspended or revoked. - iii.
+Applicants for a medical certificate shall provide the AeMC or AME as applicable, with: - A. proof of their identity; - B. a signed CAA Approved Declaration form: - of medical facts concerning their medical history; - as to whether they have previously undergone an examination for a medical certificate and, if so, the date, place and result of the last examination; - whether a Medical Assessment has previously been refused, revoked or suspended and, if so, the reason for such refusal, revocation or suspension. - iii.
 When applying for a revalidation or renewal of the medical certificate, applicants shall present the most recent medical certificate to the AeMC or AME prior to the relevant examinations